vaeth/squashmount/README.md

 the corresponding files.

-4. No resquash of the tex directory when only certain files (like the automatically generated "ls-R" file) were updated:
+4. No resquash of the tex directory when only certain files (like the automatically generated `ls-R` file) were updated:
 In fact, if the only changes made to the directoy are in these files (it is optionally also checked that their content is not changed), the directory will be cleared when umounting/remounting/rebooting.

-You can also call squashmount at runtime to resquash or clean certain directories manually or to change states for the above "default" actions on future umounts.
+You can also call squashmount at runtime to resquash or clean certain directories manually or to change states for the above “default” actions on future umounts.
 For instance, if you changed the skeleton of the guest user in (a) you can call
 -	`squashmount --no-kill remount guest`